SCIFIHISTORY.NET

 "Ben, a brain-damaged young man living in Mexico, awakens after a violent accident to a restored intellect and supernatural abilities, which allow him to control the happenings of his world."

-On this day in 1962, The Andromeda Breakthrough aired "Azaran Forecast."
-This served as the third episode of the program's second season (as continued from A For Andromeda), and here's the plot summary from TV.com:
+On this day in 1962 (in the United Kingdom), The Andromeda Breakthrough aired "Azaran Forecast."
+Officially, this served as the third episode of the program's second season (as continued from A For Andromeda), and here's the plot summary from TV.com:

 "The Intel trading organization have kidnapped biochemist Madeleine Dawnay and physicist John Fleming and want them to work for them.
 Something strange is happening to the world's weather, and Andromeda's health is failing."

-On this day in 1969, BBC1 aired the UK premiere of Gene Roddenberry's Star Trek for its audiences to enjoy.
+On this day in 1969 (in the United Kingdom), BBC1 aired the premiere of Gene Roddenberry's Star Trek for its audiences to enjoy.
 Their first adventure was "Where No Man Has Gone Before," and -- according to our friends at IMDB.com -- here's the plot summary:

 "The flight recorder of the 200-year-old U.S.S.
 Valiant relays a tale of terror--a magnetic storm at the edge of the galaxy!"